Men, Mind Your Business When It Comes To What Women Post On Instagram (Please & Thank You)

 Being a woman can be extremely frustrating for so many different reasons, a truth we were all reminded of this past weekend when Chloe Bailey addressed her haters.
 In case you missed it, the superstar singer hopped on IG Live to reveal she’s been verbally attacked for posting sexy images of herself.
 Chloe cried while explaining what she’s shared on social media has nothing to do with seeking anyone’s validation — she’s just being herself, she explained, after years of fighting low self-esteem.
+Almost immediately, the who’s who of Hollywood stepped up to back Chloe.
+“Please continue to fly,” actress and activist Gabrielle Union tweeted, in part.
+“Soaring while under attack is hard asf but you are not alone.
+Never alone.
+We gotchu.
+Keep shining!”

 Unfortunately, in our patriarchal society, women’s bodies are primarily viewed by men as sexual, and therefore, we are always made to consider what is and isn’t “appropriate.”
 The censure of women’s bodies is an age-old issue.
 Campaigns like ‘Free The Nipple’ were born from the ridiculous double standard that a publicly topless man is nothing to think twice about, while a publicly topless woman is erotic and inappropriate.
 In our extremely misogynistic society, women are to always keep in mind how the male gaze perceives us — and if we are viewed as very sexy, it must be intentional or a desperate cry for attention.
 God forbid we’re existing and having fun without society’s concerns guiding every move we make.
 Heaven forbid we own our sexuality instead of sitting back and letting men control it for us.